abhi0395/qsoabsfind/docs/examplerun.rst

    optical depth method (AODM; Savage & Sembach 1991).
 The value sets the +/- velocity range (km/s) for optical-depth integration around each line centre (e.g. ``300``).
 Adds a ``COLUMN_DENSITY`` HDU to the output file.

+.. option:: --trapz-ew-sigma <float>

+   If provided, rest-frame equivalent widths are measured by direct trapezoidal integration of :math:`(1 - f_\lambda)` over a window of :math:`\pm n\sigma` centred on each Gaussian-fit line centre, where *n* is the value supplied here (e.g. ``3``).
+For close doublets (e.g. C IV with a ~ 2.6 Ang separation), the windows are automatically clipped at the doublet midpoint to prevent double-counting.
+When omitted (default), EWs are taken from the double-Gaussian model fit.

 .. option:: --verbose